beoRich/rich-darts/README.md

 6. setup docker inside the droplet
 7. docker login into container registry
 8. pull image from container registry
-9. docker run -d -p 80:8080 -v sqlite:/home/ -e SQLITE_URL='/home/richDarts.db' registry.digitalocean.com/rich-registry/rich-darts
+9. docker run

 All cmds in order:
-docker pull registry.digitalocean.com/rich-registry/rich-darts
-docker run -d -p 80:8080 -v sqlite:/home/ -e SQLITE_URL='/home/richDarts.db' -e LOG_URL='/home/server.log'  registry.digitalocean.com/rich-registry/rich-darts
-docker container prune
+see shell script docker-build.sh

 10. access ip4 address of that droplet